Plutonomicon/plutarch-plutus/docs/TYPES.md

 "foo"
 ```

-where &quot;foo&quot; is actually `Term s PString`.
+where "foo" is actually `Term s PString`.

 It also has a `PEq` instance.
 And its terms have `Semigroup` and `Monoid` instances - which work the way you would expect.

 It **does not** have a `PlutusType` instance.